CloudBoost/developers/tutorials/en/search/basicsearch.md

 </span>

-# Phrasal search
+# Search with Phrases
 You can search for phrases like “tree flowers honeybees” using text indexes.
-By default, the phrase search makes an OR search on all the specified keywords i.e. it will look for CloudObjects which contains either the keywords tree OR flowers OR honeybees”.
+By default, the phrase search makes an OR search on all the specified keywords i.e. it will look for CloudObjects which contains either the words - "tree OR flowers OR honeybees”.

 ==JavaScript==
 <span class="js-lines" data-query="phrasalsearch">